spwhitton/git-remote-gcrypt/README.rst

 :License:       GPLv2 or any later version, see http://www.gnu.org/licenses/
 :Decscription:  Use GnuPG to use encrypted git remotes

-.. warning:: Repository format MAY STILL change, incompatibly
+..
+NOTE:: Repository format MAY STILL change, incompatibly

 Introduction
 ------------